 The Town considers all revenues available if they are collected within 90 days after year-end, except for property taxes.
-Ad valorem taxes receivable are not accrued as a revenue because the amount is not susceptible to accrual.
-At June 30, taxes receivable are materially past due and are not considered to be an available resource to finance the operations of the current year.
-Also, as of January 1, 1993, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
-Effective with this change in the law, Pender County is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts in the County, including the Town of Topsail Beach.
-For motor vehicles registered under the staggered system, property taxes are due the first day of the fourth month after the vehicles are registered.
-The billed taxes are applicable to the fiscal year in which they become due.
-Therefore, the Town's vehicle taxes for vehicles registered in Pender County from March 2012 through February 2013 apply to the fiscal year ended June 30, 2013.
-Uncollected taxes that were billed during this period are shown as a receivable in these financial statements and are offset by deferred inflows of resources.
+Ad valorem taxes receivable are not accrued as revenue because the amount is not susceptible to accrual.
+At June 30, taxes receivable for property other than motor vehicles are materially past due and are not considered to be an available resource to finance the operations of the current year.
+Also, as of September 1, 2013, State law altered the procedures for the assessment and collection of property taxes on registered motor vehicles in North Carolina.
+Effective with this change in the law, the State of North Carolina is responsible for billing and collecting the property taxes on registered motor vehicles on behalf of all municipalities and special tax districts.
+Property Taxes are due when vehicles are registered.
+The billed taxes are applicable to the fiscal year in which they are received.
+Uncollected taxes that were billed during this period prior to September 1, 2013 and for limited registration plates are shown as a receivable in these financial statements and are offset by deferred inflows of resources.

 Sales taxes and certain intergovernmental revenues, such as the utilities franchise tax, collected and held by the State at year-end on behalf of the Town are recognized as revenue.
 Intergovernmental revenues and sales and services are not susceptible to accrual because generally they are not measurable until received in cash.
-Grant revenues which are unearned at year-end are recorded as unearned revenues.
 Under the terms of grant agreements, the Town funds certain programs by a combination of specific cost-reimbursement grants, categorical block grants, and general revenues.
-Thus, when program expenses are incurred, there are both restricted and unrestricted net position available to finance the program.
+Thus, when program expenses are incurred, there is both restricted and unrestricted net position available to finance the program.
 It is the Town's policy to first apply cost-reimbursement grant resources to such programs, followed by categorical block grants, and then by general revenues.